 The following are the general requirements for honors in anthropology:

 I. Grades: A general GPA of at least 3.3 and an Anthropology GPA of at least 3.5

 A. Honors students must complete all the regular requirements for the anthropology program degree.

 B. Before starting the honors project, the student should have at least six courses in anthropology including the introductory course and one methods course.

 C. Before finishing the honors project, the student should have completed nine courses in anthropology of which not more than one course (four credits) is an independent research course.
 These courses should include:

 1. at least one senior-level theory course.

 2. the Capstone Seminar.
 Honor's students participate fully in the senior, capstone seminar.

 3. any courses that the anthropology faculty deems appropriate for the student's particular project.
-These may include courses outside the department in addition to the nine required classes inside the department.
+These may include courses outside the department in addition to the ten required classes inside the department.